• Home

 These are common behaviours which are usually a legacy of childhood which would have provided comfort at an early age.
 Given the feelings of reassurance that were previously gained, the unconscious behaviours of nail biting or thumb sucking can be conditioned responses to stress.

-Clinical hypnotherapy can be successfully used to bring these unconscious actions into conscious awareness, thereby allowing the sufferer to gain control, in addition to introducing positive thinking and the alleviation of stress ‘triggers’.
+Clinical hypnotherapy can be successfully used to help bring these unconscious actions into conscious awareness, thereby allowing the sufferer to gain control, in addition to introducing positive thinking and the alleviation of stress ‘triggers’.

 c.
 Teeth Grinding (Bruxism)